 We are providing unaudited information about fuel price movements and the impact of our hedging program on our financial results.
 Management believes it is useful to compare results between periods that exclude the mark-to-market hedging gains/losses recorded on a GAAP basis and include the cash received or due on hedge positions settled during the period (although the related impact may have been recognized for financial reporting purposes in a prior period).
-We refer to this as the comparison of "economic fuel cost", which is presented below for October 2006.
+We refer to this as the comparison of "economic fuel cost," which is presented below in the aggregate for October and November 2006.